 Barbara Fritts Scholarship Fund - Transportation funds for income disadvantaged schools which allow kids to come to Roxborough for naturalist-guided educational experiences.
 For more information, visit the Barbara Fritts Scholarship Fund page.

-Moonlight Hikes - Moonlight Hikes are offered June through October.
+Moonlight Hikes - Moonlight Hikes are offered May through October.
 Reservations required.
 Call (303) 973-3959.
 There is a minimum donation of $5.00 per person.
-Look here in 2018 for the Moonlight Hike schedule.
+Click here for the 2018 Moonlight Hike schedule.

 Recent Projects Completed